GreenHornOx/MultipleChoiceQuestionWeb/README.md

+## DESCRIPTION
-## Multiple Choice Test Web is a webpage that allows teacher to create tests for exam and manage test results online, it also have feature for taking an exam that created on this webpage.
+Multiple Choice Test Web is a webpage that allows teacher to create tests for exam and manage test results online, it also have feature for taking an exam that created on this webpage.
 ## FEATURES
 ADMIN
 - [x] Edit, Delete, View Test Questions